Note: This post was first published back in 2007.

 Strictly speaking, this post could apply to most of our summer vacations, not just to this trip to Australia.
 It’s about the shower in hostels and campgrounds, the sort that you share with lots of other people.

-This came up when we visited Kakadu National Park.
 I couldn’t find a plain hotel room for us: the only ones left were exorbitantly expensive.
 Instead I booked a hostel room for four, or what this particular “resort” called “budget hotel rooms.”
 These were a set of three containers, like the ones carried on the back of a truck.
 Each had been cut into a series of square rooms, with a door on one side and a window on the other, and nothing inside but the bed.

 Anyway, these “budget rooms” were next to a fairly large campground and we were expected to use the campground’s toilet and shared shower facilities.